Definition of ATP

 a.
 Studies on extracellular ATP

-The extracellular levels of Adenosine triphosphate (ATP) will be increased in response to tissue damage and cellular stress; these extracellular ATP enhances tissue repair, promotes the recruitment of immune phagocytes and dendritic cells, and acts as a co-activator of NLR family, pyrin domain-containing 3 (NLRP3) inflammasomes through activating the P2X and P2Y receptors.
-However, conversion of extracellular ATP to adenosine, essentially through the enzymatic activity of the ectonucleotidases CD39 and CD73; acts as a negative-feedback mechanism to prevent excessive immune responses.
+This extracellular ATP enhances tissue repair, encourages the recruitment of immune phagocytes and dendritic cells, and functions as a co-activator of the NLR family, pyrin domain-containing 3 (NLRP3) inflammasomes by activating the P2X and P2Y receptors.

-The increased adenosine triphosphate (ATP) levels in erythrocytes from patients with chronic renal failure (CRF) has been observed in many studies but the mechanism involved in these abnormalities still is controversial.
+Numerous studies have found elevated adenosine triphosphate (ATP) levels in the erythrocytes of patients with chronic renal failure (CRF), but the mechanism underlying these abnormalities is still under debate.

-The conserved functions of purinergic receptors and their ubiquitous expression in different tissues suggest that ATP and adenosine receptors may be implicated in the motility of other cell types, including tumor cells.
+Purinergic receptors have functions that are conserved and are widely expressed in various tissues, which raises the possibility that ATP and adenosine receptors are involved in the motility of other cell types, including tumor cells.

 b.
 Studies on intracellular ATP